 - Which paper you wish to appear for, and whether you are eligible for the same.

 - Have a clear plan of action for GATE preparation.

 Determine the eligibility and go through the syllabus.
 A good plan for GATE exam preparation must have the following points.

 - Study hours – Study at least 5 hours every day.
-Divide your time between studying theory, practising questions, and solving mock tests.
+Divide your time between studying theory, practicing questions, and solving mock tests.

 - Books – Refer to the important books for GATE preparation.

 - Question papers – For self-analysis, and understanding the level of difficulty as well as the examination pattern, go through last year papers.
 GATE Papers of past years of all subjects are available online.